isomerpages/sp-5gacademy/resources/articles/_posts/2021-08-17-post-future-work-what-jobs-will-we-see-by-2025.md

 Ms Teo says: "Job seekers also want jobs that can help them gain exposure and learn new skills as more are aware of the need to build career security.

-"To ensure they stay ahead of shifting skill demands, they want to be employed in jobs that challenge them and enable them to acquire skills that can help them stay gainfully employed or expand their career."
+"To ensure they stay ahead of shifting skill demands, they want to be employed in jobs that challenge them and enable them to acquire skills that can help them stay gainfully employed or expand their career."</p>